guilro/tremble/README.md

 ### Supported services

-Only [GitLab](https://about.gitlab.com/) merge requests events are supported at the moment.
+Only [GitLab](https://about.gitlab.com/) merge requests and push events are supported at the moment.

 #### GitLab

-`/trigger/gitlab` accepts [GitLab merge request hooks](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/doc/web_hooks/web_hooks.md).
-One you have installed a Tremble server, you can just register `{your host}/trigger/gitlab` as the hook for merge requests.
+`/trigger/gitlab` accepts [GitLab merge request and push hooks](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/doc/web_hooks/web_hooks.md).
+One you have installed a Tremble server, you can just register `{your host}/trigger/gitlab` as the hook for merge requests and push.

 ## Use only the library
 You can use just the test runner without using the server.
 Tremble provides both promise and callback interface.